feliciacos/nzbaniseasonals/README.md

 - Use **Last / Current / Next Season** buttons to browse
 - Click **More** for:
-  - season/year selection
+  - Season/year selection
-  - search
-  - sorting

-- Click an anime:
-  - opens detail page
-  - shows full info
+  - Search
-  - allows adding to Sonarr

-- Button states:
+  - Sorting
-  - `Add to Sonarr` → not added yet
-  - `Added` → already in Sonarr
+- Click an anime to open the full details page, shows description and other information, this page also allows adding to Sonarr.